thomasisberg/macos-web-development/README.md

 ## Installing macos-web-development (self installation)

 **macos-web-development** was originally not intended to be installed, and works fine by just executing `./macos-web-delopment.sh` from your downloaded repository.
-[See Usage below](#usage).
+You may just as well skip this chapter and go straight to [Usage](#usage) below 🙃.

 If you self install macos-web-development you can execute it from anywhere by replacing `./macos-web-delopment.sh` with `macos-web-delopment` in the Usage instructions below.
 This is primarily useful for future [complementary installations](#complementary-installation).